grking/xxcmd/README.md

                         execution.
   -p PADDING, --label-padding PADDING
                         Add extra padding between labels and commands.
-  -s, --search-labels   Search only labels not the shell commands themselves.
+  -s, --search-all      Search both labels and commands.
+Default is to search
+                        only labels first, and only search in commands if searching for labels resulted in no search results.
   -t, --no-labels       Don't display command labels.
   -b, --no-border       Don't display a window border.
   -v, --version         Display program version.